Michigan Panthers: Aftermath

+Bolstered by a number of Panthers players, the Invaders made it all the way to the 1984 USFL Championship Game.
+They lost to the now-Baltimore Stars in a rematch of sorts of the 1983 title game.

+It would be the last down that the merged team would play.
 After the USFL received only $3 in its antitrust lawsuit against the NFL, on which it had staked its survival, the league suspended operations and never returned.
 The league's abandonment of the Detroit market was a major factor behind the adverse jury award.
+Even before the trial, the Invaders suspended operations after Taubman pulled out altogether.

 The A-11 Football League (A11FL), a planned spring football league which had intended to start play in 2015, had announced its intention to revive the Michigan Panthers for one of its charter franchises.

-On November 22, 2021, a new version of the USFL announced that the Michigan Panthers would be one of 8 teams in the league's re-launch in the spring of 2022.
+On November 22, 2021, a new version of the USFL announced that the Michigan Panthers would be one of eight teams in the league's re-launch in the spring of 2022.